lmorg/murex/INSTALL.md

 ## From Source

-> Go 1.11 or higher is required
+> Go 1.12 or higher is required

-Assuming you already have Go (Golang) installed, you can download the source just by running the following from the command line
+### Prerequisites

+You will need `go` (Golang) compiler and `git` installed, and your `$GOPATH` environmental variable set.
+You can check these by running:

-    go get -u github.com/lmorg/murex
+    which go
-    cd $GOPATH/src/github.com/lmorg/murex
+    which git
+    echo $GOPATH

+(each of those commands should return a non-zero length string).

+### Installation From Source Steps

+> At present, _murex_ depends on being in a specific directory hierarchy for
+> the tests to work.

+First create the directory path and clone the source into the appropriate directory structure.

+    mkdir -p $GOPATH/lmorg/murex
+    git clone github.com/lmorg/murex $GOPATH/lmorg/murex

+> Using `go get -u` is currently unsupported because it breaks the optional
+> builtin import system.
+This is a known bug.
+Please use `git clone` instead.

 Test the code (optional stage):